apache/logging-log4cxx/src/site/markdown/development/fuzzing.md

   apache-logging-log4cxx <FUZZ-TARGET-NAME> <TESTCASE-FILE-PATH>
 ~~~~

-Refer to https://google.github.io/oss-fuzz/advanced-topics/reproducing/[the related OSS-Fuzz documentation] for details.
+Refer to [the related OSS-Fuzz documentation](https://google.github.io/oss-fuzz/advanced-topics/reproducing) for details.

+Access to both the web interface and the storage bucket is restricted, and only [those allowed to configure the oss-fuzz project](https://github.com/google/oss-fuzz/blob/master/projects/apache-logging-log4cxx/project.yaml).